WMD-group/SMACT/README.md

 License and attribution
 -----------------------

-Python code and original data tables are licensed under the GNU General Public License (GPL) v3.
+Python code and original data tables are licensed under the MIT License.

-The following files have their own licenses: **data/elements.txt** is from the [OpenBabel](http://openbabel.sourceforge.net) project and licensed under the GPL v2, which is included in the parent folder.

 Development notes
 -----------------